 Land is not subject to depreciation and is carried at cost.
 Assets within construction in progress ("CIP") are not depreciated until available for use and at which time become subject to depreciation.
 The residual value, method of depreciation and useful lives of the assets are reviewed annually and adjusted if appropriate.
+Depreciation is recognized in the consolidated statement of net income and comprehensive income within administration and occupancy expenses.

 Impairment reviews are performed when there are indicators that the recoverable amount of an asset may be less than the carrying value.
-The recoverable amount is determined as the higher of an asset's fair value less cost of disposal and value in use.
+The recoverable amount is determined as the higher of an asset's or cash generating unit's fair value less cost of disposal and value in use.
 Impairment is recognized in the consolidated statement of net income and comprehensive income, when there is an indication that an asset may be impaired.
-In the event that the value of previously impaired assets recovers, the previously recognized impairment loss is recovered in the consolidated statement of net income and comprehensive income and comprehensive income at that time.
+In the event that the value of previously impaired assets recovers, the previously recognized impairment loss is recovered in the consolidated statement of net income and comprehensive income at that time.